FAQ

 • You are located and registered in one of the 12 African Youth Action Lab focus countries: Ethiopia, Kenya, Mozambique, Nigeria, Senegal, Sierra Leone, Somalia (Somaliland region), Tanzania, Tunisia, Uganda, Zambia and Zimbabwe.

-These grants are called representation grants because they aim at supporting initiatives led by underrepresented and marginalized African youth.
-Youth face numerous barriers that prevent them from engaging meaningful in things that matter to them, empowerment and connection.
+These grants are called representation grants because they aim at supporting initiatives led by underrepresented and marginalised African youth.
+Youth face numerous barriers that prevent them from engaging meaningfully in things that matter to them, empowerment and connection.

 • Nothing about youth without youth – a Youth Advisory Board of the Youth Action Lab will review and select the proposals to receive funding.

-• The grants facilitate and nurture stability, resilience, financial security, and organisational capacity.
+• The grants facilitate and nurture stability, resilience, financial security, and organizational capacity.

 • Application and reporting mechanisms make sense to youth initiatives.

-• Representation grants will support youth-led initiatives challenging discriminatory acts and promote inclusion – especially among the underrepresented and marginalized young people.
+• Representation grants will support youth-led initiatives challenging discriminatory acts and promote inclusion – especially among the underrepresented and marginalised young people.

 • Support movement building initiatives such as advocacy coalitions and networks right from grassroots;